 “Our whole garage is flooded,” my wife said in an anxious voice.
 “The ambulance was here and two people have been rescued.
 They couldn’t make it out of the garage.”

 It took me a moment to realize what she had said.
 I was aware of the massive rainfalls, but looking out of my office window, I had no idea what had taken place.
 The entire basement garage of our building was flooded.
 Every car down there was totaled.
-I felt fortunate, but also sad for the losses by so many people.
+I felt fortunate, but also sad about the losses by so many people.

-As I made my way through the almost knee-high water to my apartment, I watched people emptying one bucket after another, running back into their homes and then back out to empty another load.
+As I made my way through the almost knee-high water to my apartment, I watched people emptying one bucket after another, running back into their homes, and then back out to empty another load.

 Flooded basements and cellars